 Over the years SUSO has been led by many prominent conductors including Eric Gross, Peter Platt, Ben Macpherson, Nicholas Routley, Colin Piper and George Ellis.
 Through a longstanding connection with the university’s Arts Music Unit the orchestra has performed works by prominent Australian composers including Anne Boyd, Ross Edwards, Peter Sculthorpe and Matthew Hindson.

 The orchestra is part of the University of Sydney Union’s Clubs & Societies programme and is run by an eleven-member student committee.
 In the last few years we’ve performed a varied programme including works by Beethoven, Mahler, Gershwin, Mozart, Rimsky-Korsakov, Dvořák and Rojas.
 Highlights include Mendelssohn’s Elijah and Orff’s Carmina Burana with SUMS, Gershwin’s Rhapsody in Blue with Kathryn Selby, Dvořák’s Symphony No. 9 (“From the New World”), Mozart’s Violin Concerto No. 5 with Vivien Jeffery, and Mahler’s Symphony No. 1 with the UNSW Orchestra.

-SUSO is run by an eleven person committee, elected each year at the society’s AGM.
+SUSO is run by a twelve person committee, elected each year at the society’s AGM.
 Any member of the society may run for a position.
-Our 2016 committee is:
+Our 2020 committee is: